THE GOLDMINE TRIBE

 I started Tribe in Autumn 2017.
 I wanted to build a group of people who came together because they realised that, in order to make the dreams become real, they had have to stop thinking about it and actually DO IT.

-The Tribe program has taken off, with some colossal successes, and we will shortly be recruiting for Tribe 6, to begin in the New Year.
+The Tribe program has taken off, with some colossal successes, and we are currently recruiting for Tribe 6, to begin in April 2019.

 We in the Tribe know we can’t do our best work in total isolation – and we certainly can’t build a presence in the industry on our own.